fenago/tableau-server/md/server/tsm topology - Tableau.md

 include the `--ignore-prompt` option.

-Use the `tsm topology cleanup-coordination-service` command to remove the non-production [Tableau Server]{.VariablesProductName} Coordination Service ensemble after you deploy a new ensemble.
+Use the `tsm topology cleanup-coordination-service` command to remove the non-production [Tableau Server] Coordination Service ensemble after you deploy a new ensemble.
 This command removes the old Coordination Service instances on all nodes in the non-production Coordination Service ensemble and is required after you